 Why choose this tour ?

-5 DIFFERENT FOOD STOPS!
-Intro: Sofia is a city with an ancient history: one of the three most ancient cities in Europe.
+Sofia is a city with an ancient history: one of the three most ancient cities in Europe.
 The city was part of the Roman Empire, part of the Bulgarian Empire, part of East Roman Empire.
 After 14 c. the city was part of the Ottoman Empire .
 Sofia became the new capital of Bulgaria in 1879.
 (After the Liberation of Bulgaria from the Ottoman Empire).
-In that city Bulgarians, Turks, Jews, Armenians and other lived together for hundreds of years.
-This also contributes to the variety in the recips.
-Guests will try specific Bulgarian foods, as well as such foods influenced by other cuisines, but with a Bulgarian style.
+In that city Bulgarians, Turks, Jews, Armenians and other lived together for hundreds of years. .

 Make the most of your adventure

-What makes Sofia: Food and History Walking Tour a unique experience ?
+What makes Walking Tour With Entry Tickets For The Ancient Serdica Complex a unique experience ?

 is one of the oldest church in the Bulgarian capital Sofia, dating to the fourth century.
 In the predecessor building took place the Council of Serdica held most probably in 343 and attended by 316 bishops.